 Create types: Types are used throughout UCare for categorizing and custom fields.
 For example, Groups, Events, Forms, Processes, Services, Important Dates, More info, and meeting Stats all use types.
-This option is enabled by default, but you can disable it to stop people from being able to create new types in UCare.
+This option is enabled by default, but you can turn it off to stop people from creating new types in UCare.

-Security areas: While a person with access can view items that haven't been restricted, you can also choose to give them access to items that have been restricted to a particular security area.
-For example, you could grant Protected permission so a person serving with the Pastoral Care team so they can view and add notes restricted to Pastoral Care.
+Security areas: While a person with access can view items that aren’t restricted, you can also give them access to things restricted to specific security areas.
+For example, you could grant Protected permission so a person serving with the Pastoral Care team can view and add notes restricted to Pastoral Care.
 See below for more info about security areas.

-Security area admin: This will give a person permission to grant others access and give permission to the security areas that they have access to.
+Security area admin: This will give a person permission to grant others access and give permission to the security areas they can access.

 Super admin: This will give a person access to everything, and they can also grant access to anything.
-This is a very powerful permission level, so it should only be issued to people who are trusted to see sensitive information.
+Super admin is a powerful permission level, so it should only be issued to trusted people to see sensitive information.

-When a person receives a welcome email, they tap on Sign in to UCare, and it takes them to the welcome page.
-They can simply pick their time zone, and a password then tap Continue.
+When a person receives a welcome email, they tap on Sign in to UCare, which takes them to the welcome page.
+They can simply pick their time zone and password and tap Continue.

-If SMS has been enabled and they have been given SMS permission then they will also need to enter a code, the code will be SMSed to the mobile number that was entered when giving them access.
-Usually, this is quick, but it can take up to 30 seconds for the code to arrive.
+If SMS is enabled and they have SMS permission, they must also enter a code.
+The code will be SMSed to the mobile number entered when giving them access.
+Usually, this is quick, but the code can take up to 30 seconds to arrive.

-Tip: If the SMS is not arriving, then check that you have SMS credit in your Clickatell account.
+💡 Tip: If the SMS is not arriving, check that you have SMS credit in your Clickatell account.

 Security areas are a flexible way to restrict access to information saved on UCare.

-By default, there are two security areas available, Default, and Protected.
+New UCare accounts have two security areas added, Default and Protected.
 You can rename these if needed or create new security areas.

-For example, you could create an Executive area so that senior leadership can have a private area to keep information on UCare, or you could create a security area for each of your church’s campus locations.
+For example, you could create an Executive area so senior leadership can have a private place to keep information on UCare, or you could create a security area for each of your church’s campus locations.

-Tip: If a person isn’t a super admin and hasn't been given access to a security area, they won’t even know it exists.
+💡 Tip: If a person isn’t a super admin and doesn’t have access to a security area, they won’t even know it exists.
 So if you add a security area called “Super-secret counseling notes,” then you don’t have to worry about your team seeing that and being worried about what notes you are keeping about them.

-Tip: In many places in UCare, you will see the phrase “Restrict access,” this is an indicator that you can restrict who had access to the info.
-If you uncheck all the security areas, then it means that the info is not restricted, and anyone with access can view it.
+💡 Tip: In many places in UCare, you will see the phrase “Restrict access,” this indicates that you can restrict who has access to the info.
+If you uncheck all the security areas, the information is not restricted, and anyone with access can view it.

-Tip: If an item or detail has been restricted, it will have a lock icon next to it, hover, or tap this icon to view which security areas have permission to that info.
+💡 Tip: If an item or detail is restricted, it will have a lock icon next to it.
+Hover, or tap this icon to view which security areas are needed to view that info.